-As a CEO I am almost daily reading through CV's.
+As a CEO I am almost daily reading through my CV.
 And what stands out to me is that hardly any of them stands out.
-So if you are the goldfish in between many other fish you better make sure that we recognise you immediately!
+So if you are the goldfish in between many other fish you better make sure that we recognize you immediately!

-One of my biggest frustrations while doing business in Pakistan is receiving dull CV’s from people applying for creative roles.
-I believe that if you are a creative person you breath creativity and know how to stand out and CV’s that look like any other are immediately trashed.
+One of my biggest frustrations while doing business in Pakistan is receiving dull CVs from people applying for creative roles.
+I believe that if you are a creative person you breathe creativity and know-how to stand out and CVs that look like any other are immediately trashed.
 And please don’t read ‘designer’ when I write ‘creative’.
 Except for a creative administrator I highly appreciate creativity amongst my team.
 Our software developers often have to come with creative - out of the box - solutions to problems.
 And I am glad so many of our software engineers are in fact very creative people.

-“So how to make a CV that doesn’t bore you to death?”, I hear you asking?
+“So how to make a CV that doesn’t bore you to death?”, I hear you ask?

 Please make it personal.
 A CV is all about you.
 So please tell me something about you that really interests me and shows something of your personality.
 Such as your passions, hobbies, and everything that makes you smile.
 You might even dare to put a picture on your CV, you have a face after all!
 Especially if you are applying for your first or second job it is much easier to write about who you are than about your career achievements.
 If I am recruiting a fresh graduate I know that he or she doesn’t have a career yet and I am mainly interested in their personality.